 Sunak criticised for ‘jetting like A-list celeb’ to Blackpool

-The Prime Minister took an RAF plane rather than using the railways to get to the Lancashire town.
+PM took an RAF plane rather than using the railways to get to Lancashire town

 Rishi Sunak has been criticised for using a jet to travel to Blackpool as he opts for flights around Britain rather than trains.